andrewratliff/andrewratliff.github.io/_posts/2019-12-10-factfulness.md

 Many bad realities, like hunger, child labor, and extreme poverty are less prevalent today than in the past.
 In 2017, 9 percent of the world's population lives in extreme poverty - a tremendous decrease from 85 percent in 1800.

 Today, more people than ever before can read, receive vaccinations, and live a full life.
-From 1800 to 2017, we see see a rise in the average life expectancy around the world, from 31 years to 72 years.
+From 1800 to 2017, we see a rise in the average life expectancy around the world, from 31 years to 72 years.

 ### The Straight Line Instinct